 The Suspend command also allows the interruption of all array Program operations.
-After the Suspend command, other commands include array read operation can be accepted.
+After the Suspend command, other commands include array read operation can be accepted can be accepted.

-But all non-volatile register write instructions including Write Status Register instruction (01h) and Program instructions are not allowed during Program Suspend.
+But Write Status Register instruction (01h) and Program instructions are not allowed during Program Suspend.
 Also, array read for being programmed page is not allowed.

 To execute the Program Suspend operation, the host drives CE# low, sends the Suspend command cycle (75h/B0h), then drives CE# high.
 The Function Register indicates that the programming has been suspended by setting the PSUS bit from "0" to "1", but the device will not accept another command until it is ready.
-To determine when the device will accept a new command, poll the WIP bit or wait the specified time tSUS.
+To determine when the device will accept a new command, poll the WIP bit or wait the specified time t{SUS}.
 When PSUS bit is set to "1", the Write Enable Latch (WEL) bit clears to "0".